varghese25/HR-InterView-Q-A/README.md

 ---

-## 5. Where do you see yourself in 5 years?
+## 5. Where do you see yourself in 5 years? (abcfinancial)

 **Answer:**
 In 5 years, I hope to be in a **senior IT role**, managing projects and mentoring junior team members while contributing to the company’s success.

 ---

 ## 6. Why did you leave your last job / why are you looking for a new role?
+(Tangam System)

 **Answer:**
 I am looking for opportunities where I can take on more **challenging projects** and grow my expertise in **software implementation and cloud technologies**.